All Collections

 Find a Customer or Lead via Zapier

-If the customer or lead is found, all fields from the customer are available for use in later actions.
+If the customer or lead is found, all Method fields from the customer are available for use in later actions.

 If nothing is found, then you have the option to create one by checking Create Method CRM Customer if it doesn't exist yet.